ridewithoutstomach/VGSync/README.md

 Please open an issue at
 <https://github.com/ridewithoutstomach/KVRouite/issues> and tell us:

-- your macOS version and whether the Mac is Apple Silicon or Intel
-- whether you used the ready-made bundle or ran from source
+- your macOS version, whether the Mac is Apple Silicon or Intel, and whether you used the bundle or ran from source
 - whether the window opens and looks right
-- whether a video opens and plays
+- whether a video opens, plays, cuts and exports
-- whether cutting and export work
 - any messages the Terminal printed - please paste the text
-- the output of `--selftest` (see above) if you have a bundle.
-It is the quickest way to tell a broken download from a real defect.

 ---